-The closer you get to the Full Moon the more the prices go up.
+The closer you get to the full moon, the more the prices go up.
 The day of or the day before the party, any accommodation left is going to be double the price listed.
-And if you come here for New Years, you can expect the price to triple, with many places also including an expensive holiday dinner that is mandatory.
+And if you come here for New Year’s, you can expect the price to triple, with many places also including an expensive, mandatory holiday dinner.
 (Just another way to get more money from you!)

-My friends and I arrived 5 days before the full moon and found a lot of cheap accommodation still available.
+My friends and I arrived five days before the full moon and found a lot of cheap accommodation still available.
 We settled on a room we would all share for 1,500 baht.
-A few days later, the cheap accommodation was gone and all that was left were the high-end rooms that cost more money than a night at the Hilton but without the Hilton quality.
+A few days later, the cheap accommodation was gone, and only the high-end rooms that cost more than the Hilton (minus Hilton quality) were left.

 Lesson: come early, get a room, enjoy the party, and say no to stress.

 Should you book online in advance?

 A good alternative to Haad Rin is Ban Tai beach.
-It’s the beach over from Haad Rin and where a lot of people stay when rooms start to fill up.
+It’s the beach over from Haad Rin and is where a lot of people stay when rooms start to fill up.
 It’s a short and inexpensive taxi from Haad Rin.
-If you stay on the northern part of the island, you will be very, very far away from the party and, though boat taxis and normal taxis run frequently, they are expensive.
+If you stay on the northern part of the island, you’ll be very, very far away from the party.
+Though boat taxis and normal taxis run frequently, they are expensive.

 How to Get There

-There’s no airport on the island so everyone comes by ferry.
-You can come via Surat Thani on the mainland, or from the nearby island of Ko Samui.
-From Surat Thani, roundtrip tickets cost 600 Baht and drop you off at the main pier in Thong Sala.
-From there it is a 100 Baht taxi ride to Haad Rin.
+There’s no airport on the island, so everyone comes by ferry.
+You can come via Surat Thani on the mainland or from the nearby island of Ko Samui.
+From Surat Thani, roundtrip tickets cost 600 baht and drop you off at the main pier in Thong Sala.
+From there, it’s a 100-baht taxi ride to Haad Rin.
 From Ko Samui, boat tickets cost 200 baht and leave from Big Buddha Pier or Maenam beach.
-The Samui ferry will drop you off at the main dock of Thong Sala or Haad Rin depending on time of day and ferry company.
+The Samui ferry will drop you off at the main dock of Thong Sala or Haad Rin, depending on time of day and ferry company.
 During the Full Moon Party, boats go from Ko Samui to Haad Rin every hour.